onihusube/rime/README.md

 ### Compile time regex pattern check

-Checks the validity of a regular expression string and raises an Compile Error if it is wrong.
+Checks the validity of a regular expression string and raises a Compile Error if it is wrong.

 If there is no problem, the compiler will not say anything.